Wednesday, September 2, 2009

 But those bonds under my skin held me back from doing that particular right thing.

-In the end, it's true, "whatever" has now been taken out of the vo
+In the end, it's true, "whatever" has now been taken out of the vocabulary of "us."

 And I may have cried on his chest for just a moment and apologized for being so effed up...